lutraconsulting/mergin-docs/www/index.md

 - [Developers](developers) - if you are a developer and want to automate some tasks or integrate Mergin with other software
 - [Subscriptions](subscriptions) - How to subscribe to Mergin Plans
 - [Working with Organisations](working-with-organisations)
+- [Sharing a project](sharing-project) - Sharing and collaborative work on a project

 ### Tutorials